 The skills may be as simple as a kind word or a helping hand; or being an advocate, writing letters and speaking up.
 It is never too early, nor is it too late to teach these values.
 Children of all ages can benefit.

-We teach kids how to be a hero.
-Our videos and classroom presentations teach children practical solutions to every-day situations using kindness, compassion and courage, which will make our lives and the lives of all sentient beings better and safer.
+We teach kids how to be a hero, using kindness, compassion, and courage as their superpowers.
+Our videos and classroom presentations teach children critical thinking skills and provide them the tools to deal with every-day situations using kindness, compassion, and courage as a guide.
+Together we will better our lives and the lives of all sentient beings.
 Through small meaningful improvements to a way of life on a regular and ongoing basis, over time, we can create massive innovation and change.
-The overarching goal of HERO is to develop a bold, new dynamic synergy between humanity and the natural world based on empathy and kindness and fostered by education.
+The overarching goal of HERO is to develop a bold, new dynamic synergy between humanity and the natural world based on kindness and compassion, and fostered by education.
 By strengthening the commonality between humans and the animals we coexist with, HERO seeks to engender a shared sense of responsibility, based on love for the world we live in and acknowledgment of the invisible but binding interconnectedness of everything.

 The Humane Education Movement

 Currently, thirteen States have laws pertaining to teaching humane education.
 In California the law states, “Each teacher shall endeavor to impress upon the minds of the pupils … the meaning of equality and human dignity, including the promotion of harmonious relations, kindness toward domestic pets and the humane treatment of living creatures.”
 There is a growing movement of humane educators teaching and providing lesson plans for teachers.
 Research is being conducted to show the benefits of teaching humane education.
 HERO is proud to partner with these groups and carry out our mission to empower children to make educated decisions that have a positive impact for all.
 We will work with parents, teachers, superintendents, and school councils to demonstrate the importance of humane education so that it becomes part of the curriculum.